Co-located at

 1. Book time out in your diary

-2. Register your interest
+2. Register your place today

 To ensure the best possible experience for all attendees, please note the following requirements: